Diamond Maps: Efficient Reward Alignment via Stochastic Flow Maps: Weighted Diamond Maps

 \section{Weighted Diamond Maps}

 In this section, we propose a different approach to value function estimation via flow maps.
-We ask: can we estimate the value function by making an existing ``standard'' flow map $X_{t,t'}$ stochastic at inference time?
+We ask: can we estimate the value function by using an existing ``standard'' flow map $X_{t,t'}$?
 As we show in this section, this is indeed possible.

-Let $X_{t,r}$ be a normal flow map.
-For a given $x_{t}\in \mathbb{R}^d$, the standard flow map $X_{t,r}(x_{t})$ is deterministic.
+Let $X_{t,t'}$ be a normal flow map.
+For a given $x_{t}\in \mathbb{R}^d$, the standard flow map $X_{t,t'}(x_{t})$ is deterministic.
 However, a natural idea is to \textbf{renoise} $x_{t}$ back to an earlier time $x_{t'}$ for $t'<t$ and use the flow map to map it to time $1$.
 Specifically, define the \textbf{renoising map} for $t'<t$ as

 The renoising map is constructed such that if $\epsilon\sim\mathcal{N}(0,I_d)$, then $x_{t'}(x_t,\epsilon)$ corresponds to simulation of the diffusion forward process from $t$ to $t'$ \citep{song2020score, sohl2015deep}.
 We now use this renoising map to make the flow map stochastic.
 For $\epsilon\sim\mathcal{N}(0,I_d)$, we set